imperio-linode/linode-services/README.md

 1. Run docker, and kubernetes cluster and have it configured in/ ~/.kube/config.
 Rancher desktop is recommended as it runs both.
 Important note, is to have Traefik disabled here.

 2. Change [application.yml](src/main/resources/application.yml) to match current infrastructure.
+Also need to manually add in linode token in [linode.txt](./app/resources/linode.txt)

 3. Look for istio gateway external ip.
 Get it by using use kubectl get svc -n istio-system When IP is obtained, edit /etc/hosts and add/ < ip > 	x.imperio where x is name of services that are to be used, ie. for gateway/ 192.168.0.227	gateway.imperio

-3. Hit `skaffold dev` command and wait for spring app to start in pod
+3. Hit `sh ./run-local.sh <linode_token>` command and wait for spring app to start in pod

 `npm run-script serve`
 ### Cloud Deployment